 The tricky thing about most pasta salads, though, is that they can get unsafe to eat if left unrefrigerated for extended periods of time.This is because most traditional pasta salad recipes call for mayo, which is egg-based.
 Mayo + heat = bad for you.
 Not ideal if you’re trying to bring a dish to a cookout.
 Fortunately, this pasta salad is 100% dairy-free, with a tangy, mouthwatering dressing that may be the most delicious thing I’ve ever made.
 It’s just perfect – a heavenly combination of grainy mustard, nutty almond milk, tangy spring onions, and tart lemon juice.
 Just writing about it right now is making my mouth water!!

-I come from a family that is decidedly not vegan, so I was a bit nervous bringing this pasta salad to our Memorial Day Weekend cookout.
+I come from a family that is decidedly not vegetarian, so I was a bit nervous bringing this pasta salad to our Memorial Day Weekend cookout.
 To give you a better idea – my dad doesn’t consider a meal to be a meal unless there’s half a cow on the table.
 And as I gingerly placed my bowl full of orecchiette, tomatoes, green beans, chopped kale, and mustard vinaigrette on the picnic table, I couldn’t help but feel that my little pasta salad was terribly out of place amidst plates and plates of grilled meat.
 But I shouldn’t have been worried – it was a huge hit, even with my dad!
 In fact, my mom even texted me days later to tell me how much she loved it!

 I hope you enjoy this pasta salad as much as I have – it was crafted with love!